Peaceful massage studio in Milwaukee featuring warm lighting, natural decor, and a soft green massage table for therapeutic bodywork sessions.

 About Soma Sanctuary Bodywork

-Soma Sanctuary Bodywork was created by Sage LeGault, a Milwaukee-based massage therapist and movement educator, with one simple intention: to help people feel more at home in their bodies.
+Soma Sanctuary Bodywork was created by Sage LeGault, a Milwaukee-based boyworker, with one intention: to help people feel more at home in their bodies.

 In a world that constantly asks us to push harder, sit longer, and ignore what hurts, this space exists as a quiet rebellion.
-A place to slow down, tune in, and reconnect with the wisdom your body’s been trying to share all along.
+A place to slow down, pay attention, and hear what your body has been trying to tell you.

 My Approach